 Failure to Wear Seat Belt Inadmissible in Most Cases

-Tennessee has a mandatory seat belt law.
-However if you were not wearing a seat belt at the time of your car or truck accident, that fact will probably not hurt your case.
+Stated differently, if you were not wearing a seat belt at the time of your car accident, that fact will probably not hurt your case.
 By statute, in Tennessee, the failure to wear a seat belt is not admissible into evidence in a lawsuit.
 The same is true even if you were given a citation.
 The one main exception to this general rule is in product liability cases.